How to Prepare for Amazon Software Development Engineering Interview?

 - Check the link System Design Interview Questions, System Design Interview Preparation, and also check GeeksforGeeks

 - The interviewer usually is interested in the choice of resources like Databases, Storage, Logging; efficient algorithms of the functionalities; identifying all the data and classes that would be important to store if anything goes wrong in the system; what functionalities are exposed to the end-user and what not so that they might not screw up the whole system?; Scaling of Systems and servers involved; Use of Multithreading, messaging queues, Cache, etc.

-- Have a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks, and different technologies helps a lot in system design round.
+- Having a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks, and different technologies helps a lot in the system design round.

-- Amazon have a specific flavor of involving more of a web-based component in the system design round.
+- Amazon has a specific flavor of involving more of a web-based component in the system design round.

 - On a Glassdoor data set designing an e-commerce store or URL shortener service popped out frequently.

 3. Bar Raiser Round: As we have already mentioned about the Bar raiser round in Amazon where a candidate is assessed on skills and cultural fit with amazon’s customer-centric and innovative principles.
 Bar raisers are specially trained for this.
 Below is the point you need to keep in mind for this round…

 - ‘Bar raiser’ motive is to ensure the candidate is raising the bar not only for the specific team but for the whole company.
 Check the link Hire Like Amazon for more help.